 Evening: We’ll walk back to the hotel for a presentation by a local expert to further your knowledge of Woods Hole and Cape Cod.

 Breakfast: At the hotel.

-Morning: With an expert lecturer and local professor, expand on what you learned about Cape Cod's natural wonders and research centers with a lecture focused on environmental science in the local area.
+Morning: With an expert, expand on what you learned about Cape Cod's natural wonders and research centers with a lecture focused on environmental science in the local area.
 This concludes our program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!